-- 3.18 The Applicant has considered the quantum of its potential liabilities.
-The Applicant has also reviewed the possible methodologies for funding such liabilities. - 3.19 The Applicant enclosed a signed letter from one of its directors confirming provision of funding of specified liabilities will be put in place, once Code powers have been granted.
-The Applicant proposes that it maintains this fund by way of an insurance bond.
+- 3.19 The Applicant has considered the quantum of its potential liabilities and the possible methodologies for funding such liabilities. - 3.20 The Applicant enclosed with its application a certificate signed by its directors confirming that funding of specified liabilities will be put in place in the event that Code powers are granted.
+The Applicant proposes that it will maintain this fund by way of an insurance bond.